Vizzuality/skytruth-30x30/infrastructure/README.md

 First, authenticate with GCP.
 The easiest way to do this is to run `gcloud auth application-default login`.

 Next, check and adapt if necessary the contents of `infrastructure/base/vars/terraform.tfvars`.
+For example, set the email address used for sendig alert notifications.

 You will need to initialize both terraform projects by running:
 `terraform init`